 In the interest of total transparency and balanced viewpoints, it is important to note that I have spoken with or attempted to speak with both "sides".
 In engaging Director Kip Andersen to better understand his perspectives on fisheries and conservation, I was disappointed to hear him summarize his viewpoints to "fish are friends".
 An oversimplification by even the most rudimentary understanding of marine issues.
 I had a similar experience of Paul Watson, the Captain of Sea Shephard and a collaborator on this film, when we were both speakers at the EarthX conference when I attempted to privately engage him.
 My goal was to understand his perspective on food security for the roughly 3 billion people globally (many of whom are poor) that depend on seafood as their primary form of protein.
 Paul declined to discuss this and resorted to criticizing my diet and spearfishing.
 Such behavior exposes the dogmatism and culture of irresponsibility that comes with surrounding oneself in echo chambers of homogenous, and privileged white narratives.

 Notwithstanding, when the documentary was announced, I was hopeful that journalistic instincts would take over and that a fair and accurate view of the issues would be portrayed over "our way or no way" tactics.
 What we have instead witnessed is divisive and toxic vegan propaganda that fails to consider any differing viewpoint.
-In the days since the release we are also quickly learning of twisted interviews, ambush tactics, comments taken out of context and key reliance on outdated and discredited "facts" like the 2006 study
+In the days since the release we are also quickly learning of twisted interviews, ambush tactics, comments taken out of context and key reliance on outdated and discredited "facts".
+A 2006 paper which predicted 'collapsed' stocks by 2048 (source

-(which was not peer reviewed) that suggested seafood may not exist in the world's oceans by 2048.
-The projection was refuted by dozens of follow up papers, and the original authors have recanted.
-However, the apocalyptic sentiment and easy-to-remember year has helped the story live on in the mainstream media.
+) was refuted by dozens of follow up papers, and the original authors have recanted.
+The prediction is actually a minor point in the paper, it was the press release that accompanied its publication that focused on the inaccurate and apocalyptic sentiment.
+The easy-to-remember year has helped the story live on in the mainstream media.

 To clear up any confusion: the Food and Agriculture Organization of the UN (FAO) estimates that 66% of fisheries are sustainable contributing 78.7% of consumed seafood.
 The 2048 projection which was published nearly 15 years ago, is not scientifically accepted and should stop being cited (source